maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_MLENDER
-Ever borrowed money from a private moneylender
+Ever borrowed money from a private moneylender.

 Levels: